 Note the following:

-- The table will be sorted using the first statistic shown on the table.
+- The output will be sorted using the first statistic shown if multiple statistics are applied.

-- By default, if there are multiple columns in the table, the rule will sort according to the largest column (according to the Column Sample Size in the Statistics - Below).
+- By default, if there are multiple columns in the output, the rule will sort according to the largest column (according to the Column Sample Size in the Statistics - Below or Row Sample Size in Statistics - Right).
 Using this option:

-- This script will have no effect when Column Sample Size is not available from the Statistics - Below.
+- This script will have no effect when Column Sample Size/Row Sample Size is not available from the Statistics > Below/Statistics > Right.

-- If two or more columns have the same value for Column Sample Size then the table will be sorted according to the right-most column with that value of Column Sample Size.
+- If two or more columns have the same value for Column/Row Sample Size then the output will be sorted according to the right-most column/bottom row with that value of Column/Row Sample Size.

-- Rows that look like they are Don't Know, Other/Specify, All of these, or None of these responses will be left at the bottom of the table, as will NET and SUM rows.
+- Rows/columns that look like they are Don't Know, Other/Specify, All of these, or None of these responses will be left at the bottom or right of the output, as will NET and SUM rows.

-- Values of NaN are treated as the largest possible negative number for the purpose of sorting, which means that they will always be placed below other rows when sorting from highest to lowest (except those rows that have been excluded from the sort).
+- Values of NaN are treated as the largest possible negative number for sorting, which means that they will always be placed below other rows/to the right of other columns when sorting from highest to lowest (except those rows/columns that have been excluded from the sort).

-- When the table has spans in the rows, the rows of the table will be sorted within the spans.
+- When the table has spans in the rows/columns, the rows/columns of the table will be sorted within the spans.

-- When the underlying data updates, the table sorting will automatically update according to the rule conditions.
+- When the underlying data updates, the output sorting will automatically update according to the rule conditions.

-- When the rule is applied to multiple tables being sorted by column name, the exact same column name must be in all tables the rule is applied to.
-If you want to change the sorting settings for a particular table, you will need to create a "fresh" version of the rule from the Automate menu to adjust the settings for that table.
+- When the rule is applied to multiple outputs being sorted by column/row name, the exact same column/row name must be in all outputs the rule is applied to.
+If you want to change the sorting settings for a particular output, you will need to create a "fresh" version of the rule from the Automate menu to adjust the settings for that output.

 Next